AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ## Overview

-The tree data model represents data as a hierarchical tree-like structure with data items connected by parent-child relationships.
+The tree data model represents data as a hierarchical tree-like structure with data items connected by parent–child relationships.

 It is used in the following chart types: